SummaryRead the full fact sheet

 - can induce feelings of happiness, euphoria and confidence, but can also cause anxiety and paranoia

-- causes vomiting, sweating and headaches in some users
+- causes vomiting, sweating and headaches in some people

 - can overstimulate your heart and nervous system